jacebenson/jace.pro/content/post/2017-11-29-how-event-processors-work/index.md

 It orders by "process on" and limits to 100 at a time.

-So the 100 "oldest" unprocessed events are claimed and a worker start going through them sequenctially.
+So the 100 "oldest" unprocessed events are claimed and a worker start going through them sequentially.
 As they are completed, the state changes.
 When all 100 are done, the thread goes back to slep and waits to be woken again by the scheduled job.